IBS

 Sources

-- Rome IV diagnostic criteria (Rome Foundation)
+- Rome IV diagnostic criteria for IBS (Rome Foundation)